Should you buy an Aga?

 If you love the workmanship and design of an Aga, but want the flexibility of a conventional range cooker, it’s worth taking a look at these models.

-At 60cm-wide the S-Series Four Two looks similar to a freestanding cooker, but Aga claims it has the versatility of a range cooker.
+At 60cm-wide the Aga 60 looks similar to a freestanding cooker, but Aga claims it has the versatility of a range cooker.
 It has a four burner gas hob, a programmable fan oven, an electric oven and a ceramic grill.
+You can also purchase it with one traditional Aga-style lidded hot plate,

 The S-Series Six Four has the classic enamelled cast-iron finish on the outside but two electric fan ovens, a simmering oven and a ceramic grill on the inside.
 On top there is a hob with a choice of six gas burners or six ceramic electric rings.